 Healthy Cheats

 Choose cheat meals that are both satisfying and nutritious.
 Opt for higher-quality foods that still feel indulgent but are less likely to derail your progress.
 For instance, instead of reaching for fast food, you could prepare a gourmet burger with whole-grain buns, lean meat, and fresh vegetables.
-Instead of sugary snacks, consider a rich dark chocolate or a homemade dessert made with healthier ingredients.
+Or, if you're craving something sweet or need a quick snack, consider a rich dark chocolate bar or a well-balanced meal replacement shake that satisfies your cravings without the excess empty calories.
 This way, you enjoy the treat without consuming empty calories that offer little nutritional value.

 Mindful Eating